 Whenever you have any tests done by the doctor, endocrinologist or another medical practitioner, always always always get the results printed out.
 You should be keeping a record of your medical history and notes at home so you can refer back to them whenever you need, and so you can see the full picture of your thyroid health.

-Not just thyroid tests, but vitamin level tests and any others are good to keep a record of when exploring/maintaining your overall thyroid health.
+Not just thyroid tests, but vitamin level tests, examinations and any others are good to keep a record of when exploring/maintaining your overall thyroid health.
 Many thyroid patients benefit from being more involved in their thyroid care and treatment.

-A problem can arise when patients feel too intimidated to ask, because of unhelpful receptionists or doctors who imply that you can’t have them.
+However, sometimes a problem can arise when patients feel too intimidated to ask, because of unhelpful receptionists or doctors who imply that you can’t have copies of your test results.

-“You have the right of access to your own health records.
-These will always be used to manage your treatment in your best interests.”
+“You have the right of access to your own health records and to have any factual inaccuracies corrected”

 They may write them down for you to save on printing costs, which is fine, but do ensure that they write everything as it appears on screen – the name of each test, the date it was conducted, the ranges, results and any commentary.
 For this reason, print-outs are usually better.
 You do not need to tell them why you want them.
-Just say you like to keep a record at home.
+You can just say that you like to keep a record at home.

 Although very uncommon, if you are refused access to your medical records by your doctor, then you may need to file what is called a “subject access request” (SAR).
 A subject access request is a letter or email to the relevant person which will depend on which health records you want to see.